Corona Rigidity: The origins of rigidity questions in -algebras

-The methods used to prove this result involve the study of the connected components of the unitary group of $\cQ(A)$, which are shown to be directly related to the $K_0$-group $K_0(A)$, which in turn characterizes $A\otimes\mathcal K$ up to isomorphism (we refer to~\cite[Chapter 1]{rorstor} for further details and proper context on this foundational classification result).
+The methods used to prove this result involve the study of the connected components of the unitary group of $\cQ(A)$, which are shown to be directly related to the $K_0$-group $K_0(A)$, which in turn characterises $A\otimes\mathcal K(H)$ up to isomorphism.
+We refer to~\cite[Chapter 1]{rorstor} for further details and proper context on this foundational classification result, and to \cite{white2023abstract} for an up-to-date overview of the Elliott classification program.
+In \cite[Corollary~D]{farah2022calkin} it was proven that $\cQ(H)$ is not isomorphic to $\cQ(A\otimes\cK(H))$ for any Elliott-classifiable \cstar-algebra $A$, thus giving support to the conjecture that $\cQ(H)$ is not isomorphic to $\cQ(A)$ for a simple $A$ not isomorphic to the algebra of compact operators.
+This result was extended in \cite[Corollary~5.3]{farah2024coronas} where it was proven that there are $2^{\aleph_0}$ non-isomorphic coronas of simple separable \cstar-algebras.

 We remark that the analogue of Question~\ref{ques:sakai} for multiplier algebras has been fully answered in~\cite{brown:MA}, where it is proved that if $A$ and $B$ are separable \cstar-algebras such that $\cM(A) \cong \cM(B)$, then $A \cong B$.